What Is Source Connect? ipDTL? Do I Need IT?

 Prior to your first session with a new studio, there is a little bit of work to do on the front end, such as adding connections/contacts, but once you’ve gone through the process a few times, it all becomes very easy and straightforward.

-So, the big question … as a new voice talent, do you need it?
-Probably not immediately.
+So, now that we’ve answered the question “What is Source Connect?”, here’s the big question … as a new voice talent, do you need it?
+Probably not immediately, and a lot of it depends on the kind of work you are taking on.
 If you are more interested in doing audio books, then most of the recording you will be doing will be on your end.
 It’s not often you’ll be connecting with other studios.
 If you are doing commercial work, promos, or other fast-moving formats where studios may need their audio “like … yesterday,” then it may be more of a necessity.

-If you ever have any questions about Source Connect, ipDTL, or any other Home Studio needs, feel free to schedule a Home Studio Consultation with me through Edge.
-I would be happy to work with you, and help get your recording space in the best working order possible.
+If you ever have any questions about Source Connect, ipDTL, or any other home studio needs, feel free to schedule a Home Studio Consultation with me through Edge.
+I would be happy to work with you, and help get your recording space in the best working order possible, as well as answer any questions along the lines of “What is Source Connect?”.
+No matter how rudimentary it may seem to you, I and the staff at Edge are ready to help.